PhoenixTales/phoenix-docs/lore/gods.md

 > You made Belial for the pit, angel of enmity; in darkness is his domain, his counsel is to bring about wickedness and guilt.
 All the spirits of his are angels of destruction, they walk in the laws of darkness; towards it goes their only desire.

-In the "Rules of the Community", Belial is described to control a large number of demons, but demons which are "specifically allotted to him by God for the purpose of performing evil".
-Belial is here "established as the force occupying the opposite end of the specrtrum of God".
+In the "Rules of the Community", Belial is described to control a large number of demons, but demons which are *"specifically allotted to him by God for the purpose of performing evil"*.
+Belial is here *"established as the force occupying the opposite end of the specrtrum of God"*.

-In the *Fragments*, Belial is "sometimes presented as an agent of divine punishment and sometimes as a rebel".
-The same fragments of scrolls also say, that "anyone who is ruled by the spirits of Belial and speaks of rebellion should be condemned as a necromancer and a wizard".
+In the *Fragments*, Belial is *"sometimes presented as an agent of divine punishment and sometimes as a rebel"*.
+The same fragments of scrolls also say, that *"anyone who is ruled by the spirits of Belial and speaks of rebellion should be condemned as a necromancer and a wizard"*.

 It is unclear why Beliar was not given up as a name for the same reasons as Ra may have been given up, due to so many real-life religious implications.
 I can only assume that apparently they liked these implications as much that it justified keeping the name.